-Your Service Unit Product Program Manager will share troop training dates and important participation information.
-Being with you every step of the way, you'll be provided program and troop support to ensure the program is fun, easy, and engaging!
-Head to gswny.org/cookies to visit our Cookies+ Tab on our website to learn more and stay connected to council resources, Smart Cookie training videos, and marketing resources!
+Your Service Unit Product Program Manager (SUPPM) will share troop training dates and important participation information.
+Your SUPPM will be with you every step of the way and will provide program and troop support to ensure the program is fun, easy, and engaging!
+Head to gswny.org to visit our Cookies and Fall Products tab to find council resources, Smart Cookie training, and marketing resources.